sagemath/trac_to_gh/Issue 764.md

 # Issue 764: PolynomialRing returns an MPolynomialRing when the number of variables is explicitly set to be 1.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/764

 Original creator: mhansen